Lyrkan/fftt-server/README.md

 * Node 6.10+
 * Yarn
 * A MongoDB instance
-* A JWT provider and its public certificate
+* A JWT provider and its public certificate (each token should have at least a `sub` property)

 # Setup